rakshita003/CSI2120/README.md

 ## Usage

-You can clone this repository and use the Project and assignments for learning and practicing programming paradigms covered in the CSI2120 course.
+You can clone this repository and use the Projects and assignments for learning and practicing programming paradigms covered in the CSI2120 course.

 ## Contact

 If you have any questions or need further information, [Contact me](mailto:rmath049@uottawa.ca)